 The obvious risk is when a tenant does not renew the lease or the business fails.
 The vacancy rate immediately jumps to 100%.
-Time to find a new tenant or to renovate the property can be very costly.
+The time to find a new tenant or to renovate the property can be very costly.

-A STP may not be any riskier than a multi-tenant building, providing the lease is long and the tenant is a high quality company.
-Risks can be minimized by requiring tenants to have high credit ratings and by providing in the lease that rental payments must continue under all circumstances except possible destruction or condemnation of the building (in which case, insurance proceeds or the condemnation award should reimburse the owner's capital investment).
+A single tenant property may not be any riskier than a multi-tenant building, providing the lease is long and the tenant is a high quality company.
+Risks can be minimized by requiring tenants to have high credit ratings and by providing in the lease that rental payments must continue under all circumstances except possible destruction or condemnation of the building (in which case, insurance proceeds or the condemnation award should reimburse the owner's capital investment.)

-A STP that fits all of the qualifications for a good investment can be a worthwhile acquisition for the institutional or individual investor.
+A single tenant property that fits all of the qualifications for a good investment can be a worthwhile acquisition for the institutional or individual investor.